 Children like to be physically active and love to move and play outdoors, but too many children stay indoors playing video games or watching TV.
 We have to encourage them to be active, find safe places for them to move, and promote regular exercise.
-If they get into the habit of being active, it will help them have a healthier life because they will be able to strengthen their muscles, control their weight, sleep better, and all in all, have more self-esteem and a better outlook on life.
+If they get into the habit of being active, it will help them have a healthier life because they will be able to strengthen their muscles, control their weight, sleep better, and, all in all, have more self-esteem and a better outlook on life.

-Do the Hello Bebop and Friends routine.
+Do the Hello Bebop routine.
 Display pictures of children watching TV and playing video games on the left side of the board and pictures of children playing outdoors or doing sports on the right side of the board.
 Elicit from the children what differences they can see.
 Point to the children watching TV and playing video games and say not active.
 Have the children repeat.
 Then point to the children playing outdoors or doing sports and say active.
 Have the children repeat.
 Talk about the importance of being active to stay healthy.
 Ask the children what activities they like to do outdoors.
 Then ask the children to stand up and say active!
 Have them pretend they are playing a sport.
 Then say not active! and have them pretend they are playing video games or watching TV.

-1 Point and say active or not active.
+- Point and say active or not active.

 - Ask the children to look at the pictures.
 Have them point to the first picture and tell you if the children are active or not.

-Encourage them to say active or not active as they point to the pictures. - Repeat with the other pictures.
+- Repeat with the other pictures.

-2 Circle the active pictures with green.
+- Circle the active pictures with green.

-Ask the children to take out their green crayon.
-Have them circle the pictures showing active children with green.
+- Ask the children to take out their green crayon.
+Have them circle the active pictures with green.

-Have the instrumental version of the Action Song playing in the background.
+Have the instrumental version of the

+Action Song playing in

+the background.
 Point to the ice skates.
 Explain that although we say I can skate, the activity is called skating.
-Have the children sit in small groups to point and say the activities on the border.
+Have the children sit in small groups to point and say the activities in the border.
 Give the children small pictures of children playing a sport or doing an outdoor activity and a glue stick.
-Have them paste the pictures on the frame.
+Have them paste the pictures in the frame.

 Play the "Talent Show" game.
-Invite a child to come to the front of the classroom and have them present their talent by saying I can (dance) and demonstrate in front of the other children.
-Invite the other children to come to the front of the classroom to continue with the game.
+Invite a child to come to the front and have them present their talent by saying I can (dance) and demonstrating in front of the other children.
+Invite other children to come to the front to continue with the game.
 If the children are shy, encourage them to come up in pairs to present a talent.
-Do the Goodbye Bebop and Friends routine.
+Do the Goodbye Bebop routine.

 Point and say: active or not active.
 Circle the active pictures with green.

-Key Language: active, not active Key Language Review: green
+Key Language: active, not active

+Key Language Review: green